SasView/sasview/src/sas/qtgui/Calculators/media/resolution_calculator_help.rst

-7) 1D and 2D $dQ$ values will be displayed at the bottom of the panel, and a 2D resolution weight distribution (a 2D elliptical Gaussian function) will also be displayed in the plot panel even if the $Q$ inputs are outside of the detector limit (the red lines indicate the limits of the detector).
+7) 1D and 2D $dQ$ values will be displayed at the bottom of the panel, and a 2D resolution weight distribution (a 2D elliptical Gaussian function) will also be displayed in the plot panel.

    TOF only: green lines indicate the limits of the maximum $Q$ range accessible for the longest wavelength due to the size of the detector.

-   Note that the effect from the beam block/stop is ignored, so in the small $Q$ region near the beam block/stop
+   Note that the effect from the beam block/stop is ignored.
+So, in the small $Q$ region near the beam block/stop

    [i.e., $Q < (2 \pi \cdot \text{beam block diameter}) / (\text{sample-to-detector distance} \cdot \lambda_\text{min})$]